-A variable frequency drive (VFD) is a piece of equipment that, when added to an induction motor, lets you adjust motor speeds in step with motor output.
-As a result, a motor can continue to operate smoothly and efficiently at any speed.
+A variable frequency drive (VFD) is a piece of equipment that, when added to an induction motor, lets you adjust its speed to suit your process needs.
+As a result, a motor can operate smoothly and efficiently at any speed.

-In addition to promoting energy savings, VFDs also:
+In addition to saving motor energy, VFDs can:

-- allow for the control of process temperature, pressure and flow without the use of separate controllers
+- control your process temperature, pressure and flow without the use of separate controllers

 - help reduce maintenance costs by enabling motors to be run at lower operating speeds

-- eliminate water hammers in liquid systems that require controlled ramp-up speeds
+- eliminate water hammers in liquid systems by slowing ramping up to speed when needed

-- protect equipment that cannot tolerate excessive torque.
+- protect equipment that cannot tolerate excessive torque or overloading.

-For a comprehensive guide, download NRCan’s Variable Frequency Drives: Energy Efficiency Reference Guide [PDF - 23.5 MB].
+For a comprehensive guide, download NRCan’s Variable Frequency Drives: Energy Efficiency Reference Guide.